dlee533/drive-shared-editor/README.md

 # shared-google-drive
-Generate csv with list of shared files/folders on your google drive
+List/batch edit the shared status files/folders on your google drive

 ## TODO:
 * readme